kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

        serviceName: repo-server-service-rq2pq

 ``pod/repo-server-pod-4tjcw`` and ``service/repo-server-service-rq2pq`` populated in
-``status.serverInfo`` field  should be used by the client to connect to the server.
+the ``status.serverInfo`` field  should be used by the client to connect to the server.

 Invoking Kanister Actions
 =========================